Gradiant/grad-ssikit-example-android/README.md

-# Android SSI Kit Example App
+# Android SSI Kit Example App - Reviewing

 This repository demonstrates how to integrate the Android SSI Kit Project inside an Android Application.